joycechau/SomeRecipes/docs/README.md

 - [ ] A production README
 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
+- [ ] Viewing, creating, editing, and deleting recipes
 - [ ] Profile Page
-- [ ] Viewing, creating, and editing recipes
 - [ ] Favorites and Searching
 - [ ] Reviewing recipes